spm/spm-docs/README.md

 The SPM Documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a theme for the static site generator [MkDocs](https://www.mkdocs.org/).

 All the features of Material for MkDocs are described in its [reference documentation](https://squidfunk.github.io/mkdocs-material/reference/).
-We are sponsoring the the project and therefore have access to all of the [Insiders features](https://squidfunk.github.io/mkdocs-material/insiders/).
+We are [sponsoring](https://github.com/orgs/spm/sponsoring) the project and therefore have access to all of the [Insiders features](https://squidfunk.github.io/mkdocs-material/insiders/).

 ## :skier: Getting started